psavery/multiscale/setup.md

 value of the key.

 ## Run the Multiscale Client
-Before running the multiscale client, sure your api key is set up properly (see [Setup an API Key](#setup-an-api-key) above).
+Before running the multiscale client, make sure your api key is set up properly (see [Setup an API Key](#setup-an-api-key) above).
 You may also wish to set an environment variable for the api url with the environment variable `MULTISCALE_API_URL` (the alternative is to specify the api url with the `-u` flag every time you run the client).

 The primary dependency for the multiscale client is the girder client.
-Make sure your python3 environment has access to the girder client.
+Make sure your python environment has access to the girder client.

-The client is called `multiscale.py`, and it is located in the "client" directory of the [multiscale repository](https://github.com/psavery/multiscale).
+The client is called `multiscale-client`, and should be in your path after running `pip install -e .` [multiscale repository](https://github.com/psavery/multiscale).

 You can find sample input directories [here](https://github.com/psavery/multiscale/releases/tag/samples).

-Simply unzip one of them and run `./multiscale.py submit <command> <unzipped_sample>` for a test.
+Simply unzip one of them and run `multiscale-client submit <command> <unzipped_sample>` for a test.
 It will upload the data onto the girder server in a private folder in the root called 'multiscale\_data', and the server should begin the simulation.
-You can check the status of the job with `./multiscale.py list`, and you can check the log with `./multiscale.py log`.
-When the status is `SUCCESS`, you can download the output with `./multiscale.py download <jobId>` (you could also download the input if you used the `-i` flag after the `download` argument).
+You can check the status of the job with `multiscale-client list`, and you can check the log with `multiscale-client log <jobId>`.
+When the status is `SUCCESS`, you can download the output with `multiscale-client download <jobId>` (you could also download the input if you used the `-i` flag after the `download` argument).

-See `multiscale.py --help` for more info, or `multiscale.py <command> --help` for more info about a specific command.
+See `multiscale-client --help` for more info, or `multiscale-client <command> --help` for more info about a specific command.

 # Multiscale Server Setup

 The primary dependencies that are needed to get the multiscale server running are as follows:
-- python3
+- python2 or python3
 - mongodb-server
 - rabbitmq-server
 - nodejs